 Surgical Treatment for Heel Pain

 Surgery is always a last resort.
 The chances of you having to have surgery to solve your heel pain is less than 5%.
-There are many different procedures, some minimal incision and others more extensive.
-If it gets to the point where you need surgery, I’ll discuss the options with you.
+There are many different surgical procedures, some minimal incision and others more extensive.
+If it gets to the point where you need surgery, I'll discuss the surgical options with you.
+Most commonly it involves a plantar fascia release to eliminate the pull of the ligament on the heel.
 Together we will come up with the best plan.
-For now, let’s take surgery out of the equation for now.
-Most likely it won’t be necessary.
+For now, let's take surgery out of the equation for now.
+Most likely it won't be necessary.

 The Next Step Is Yours…Come In To Get Your Heel Pain Treated in Houston, TX

 I know it seems like your heel pain will not improve, but that is not the case.
 I will work with you to determine the cause of your heel pain and come up with the best treatment plan.
-The best plan is always to get you out of pain as quickly as possible.
-Call us at 713-785-7881 or request an appointment online.
+The best plan is always to treat your foot pain as quickly as possible.
+Call us at 713-785-7881 or request an appointment online .
 I look forward to meeting you soon.